FC St. Pauli: Other sports

 The St. Pauli rugby section has several teams, both in the men's and women's leagues.

 The men's rugby department has not been as successful as its female counterpart, reaching the German final only once, in 1964.
 In 2008–09, St. Pauli was the only club to have a team in both the rugby and football 2nd Bundesliga.
 In 2008–09, the men's team finished fourth in the second division.

 The women's team have won the German rugby union championship eight times (1995, 2000, 2001, 2003, 2005–08) and the sevens championship 3 times (2000, 2001 and 2002).
 Several of their players play in the national squad.

 St. Pauli has a blind football team which plays in the Blindenfussball Bundesliga.

 St. Pauli also has a Roller Derby team known as Harbor Girls Hamburg.

+The club's chess section competes in the German Chess Bundesliga.
+In 2024, the section landed a coup when they were able to recruit five-time World Champion Magnus Carlsen to play in Bundesliga matches for them.
+Carlsen made his debut for St. Pauli on 11 January 2025.